Raghav Juyal: Dance India Dance (season 3)

 Thereafter, Juyal created different dance-forms and reached the finale.
 He was the most popular contestant of the season having garnered the most No. 1 positions in weekly voting.
 At the Grand finale, he was voted with 3,481,685 votes in the 2nd runner up position.

 DID Li'L Masters (season 2)

-After DID, Raghav became the skipper of team Raghav Ke Rockstars in DID Li'l masters (season 2) where he choreographed for Saumya Rai and Rohan Parkdale.
+After DID, Raghav became the skipper of team Raghav Ke Rockstars in DID Li'l masters (season 2) where he choreographed for Saumya Rai and Rohan Parkale.
 He was the only skipper to lead both of his students to the Grand finale, in which Rohan and Saumya attained 2nd and 3rd runner up positions respectively.

 Dance Ke Superkids

 Raghav then choreographed for Zee TV's show Dance Ke Superkids as the Captain of DID Li'l Masters (season 2) team Yahoo and competed against DID Li'l Masters (season 1) team Wakao – with Dharmesh Yelande as the Captain.
 In the Grand Finale, his team was declared the winner.